the-isf-academy/project_animation/README.md

 - `README.md` You're looking at it, or at least the formatted version.
 (Click "raw" to see the unformatted version.)
 Every project has a README explaining what it is.
 - `assessment.md` This is where you will write your self-assessment of your project.
-- `images` This is where you can store images you'd like to link in your planning and assestment documents.
 - `project.py` When this is run, it should draw your project.
 (If your project is well-organized, there might not be much code in `project.py`.
 Instead, it might import functions from other modules.)
 - `settings.py` This is where you will store your settings for your animation.
 Feel free to add more settings to further parameterize your project.